HarishKumarI/chatbot-ui/src/Proposal_points.md

   - showing differences between two or more cars ( can be a table or image carousel )

+when detail comparison is how to point to detail comparison. how to highlight the details given by the user.

 Questions:
 - showing differences of two or more cars